- The Faetar Language

 Alternate splits

-Since the test set is unavailable to challenge participants during the duration of the challenge, we recommend that participants not rely entirely on dev for held-out evaluation.
+Since the test set is unavailable to challenge participants during the challenge phase, we recommend that participants not rely entirely on dev for held-out evaluation.
 In order to increase the amount of data available for held-out evaluation, we have created an alternate split of the train set compraised of the sets 1h and reduced_train (train minus 1h), so that the set 1h can be used as a held-out evaluation set.
-We will also provide benchmark results (to come) for the alternative subsets within train.
-The following table shows the distribution of the alternative splits:
+We also provide baseline results for the alternative subsets within train.

 Split | Suggested usage | Amount |